slowernews/wisdom-tldr/chapters/chapter_1_self.md

 HOWEVER... your level of success will seldom exceed your level of personal development.

-> *'We don’t rise to the level of our expectations; we fall to the level of our [training](#on-mastery).' -- Archilochus*

 <!--
 We live in a society where the greatest lies that are told are the ones that we tell ourself.

-Your belief that you are not good enough, that you will never find a woman as good as your current girlfriend, or that other men will be able to care for her and satisfy her better than you will
+Your belief that you are not good enough: that you will never find a woman as good as your current girlfriend, or that other men will be able to care for her and satisfy her better than you will.

 impostor syndrome

 4. Break Down Your Dreams/goals into Achievable Steps

-break through your plateaus

-Resistance and plateaus Comes from Negative Projections
+break through your plateaus - Resistance and plateaus Comes from Negative Projections

 > *'On a plateau take a step back.'*
 There are few actual rules.
 The police aren't coming for you.
 No one is watching you.
 Do what you want.

-> *'He who asks is a fool for five minutes, but he who does not ask remains a fool forever.' -- Chinese proverb* -->
+-->